-A great PAYDEX score for your small business is 80 – 100.
+A great PAYDEX score for your business is 80 – 100.

-Equifax, one of the major credit reporting bureaus, supplies a risk monitoring service which is easier as it enables reports to go straight to you.
+Equifax, one of the major credit report bureaus, supplies a credit monitoring service which is easier as it enables reports to go straight to you.
 If you don’t want to pay for continual reports, you can as an alternative order your company’s Equifax report.

-Equifax displays three distinct business determinations on its commercial credit reports.
-These are the Equifax payment index, your small business’s credit risk score, and its business failure score.
+Equifax displays three distinct business determinations on its business credit report.
+These are the Equifax payment index, your business credit risk score, and its failure score.

 Equifax’s credit risk score checks how likely it is your company will become severely delinquent on payments.
 Scores range from 101 to 992, and they evaluate:

-For the credit risk and the business failure scores, a rating of 0 means bankruptcy.
+For the credit risk and the failure scores, a rating of 0 means bankruptcy.

-A good Equifax score for your company is as follows:
+A good Equifax small business score for your company is as follows:

 Experian, another big credit reporting agency, also offers a method for getting reports sent to you for a charge.
 Therefore you can monitor your Experian small business credit score and the setup is simple.

 On the other hand, if you prefer to not get continuing reports (and pay for them), no problem!
-Then you can order a single Experian report for your small business on their web site.
+Then you can order a single Experian report for your business on their website.